ninabarzh/orchard/mitigations/virtualisation/kvm/Docker-tools.md

 "Rejection" is the canonical term for a promise reporting an error.
 As defined in ES6, a promise is a state machine representation of an asynchronous operation and can be in one of 3 states: "pending", "fulfilled", or "rejected".
 A pending promise represents an asynchronous operation that's in progress and a fulfilled promise represents an asynchronous operation that's completed successfully.
 A rejected promise represents an asynchronous operation that failed for some reason.
 For example, trying to connect to a nonexistent MongoDB instance using the MongoDB driver will give a promise rejection.
 Apparently `mongo` does not exist before `notes` does.

-Could possibly be dealt with by adding the mongo dependency in the notes service in`docker-compose.dev.yml`:
+A possible solution is to add the mongo dependency in the notes service in`docker-compose.dev.yml`:

     version: '3.8'